Nexosis/nexosis.github.io/_tutorials/forecasting-website-traffic.md

 description: This tutorial will demonstrate how to forecast hourly website sessions based on historical traffic.
 copyright: 2017 Nexosis
 layout: default
-category: Sales & Marketing
+category: Forecasting
-tags: [Forecasting, PowerShell]
+tags: [Sales & Marketing, PowerShell]
 use_codestyles: true
+order: 4
 ---

 This sample tutorial will show you how use Google Analytics Web Session data to forecast future web sessions and